Human resources and equality

 Equality for employees of foreign origin

-We wish to be a desirable workplace for people of a diverse origin.
-To better support employees from abroad, with a first language other than Icelandic, we offer Icelandic language instruction in collaboration with professional teachers, designed to fit the needs of each employee.
+To better support employees with a first language other than Icelandic, we offer Icelandic language instruction in collaboration with professional teachers, designed to fit the needs of each employee.
+This is in line with our aim of being a desirable workplace for people of diverse origins.

 Comprehensive learning culture

-Over the past years, we have done a great deal to ensure that our team receives support and opportunities to develop as professionals and continue learning throughout their careers.
+We have done a great deal to ensure that our team receives support and opportunities to develop as professionals and continue learning.
 Our work environment is undergoing rapid changes, enhancing the importance of ensuring that employees have access to a comprehensive learning programme within and outside the Bank in line with our strategy, challenges and projects at each time.
+We also wish to leverage education and training to empower employees on a personal level and to increase their general welfare and well-being.

 Effective job development

-The project effective job development aims to train the Bank’s employees in skillsets considered important to the future workplace.
-These skillsets include leadership, communications skills, critical and solution-oriented thinking and teamwork proficiency.
+The initiative effective job development aims to train the Bank’s employees in skill sets considered important to the future workplace.
+These skill sets include leadership, communications skills, critical and solution-oriented thinking and teamwork proficiency.
 Participants attend courses and targeted training over two semesters.
-In 2021, 44 persons participated in the project.
+In the past 3 years, a total of 62 individuals have participated in the project.

 Participation in education

-Not counting obligatory instruction, 76% of employees attended some job-related instruction offered by the Bank during the year.
+Not counting obligatory instruction, 80% of employees attended some job-related education offered by the Bank during the year.

 Preparation for retirement

-Employees planning to retire in the next two years are offered the opportunity to attend a retirement course to prepare for this important milestone.
+Employees planning to go into retirement in the next two years are offered the opportunity to attend a retirement course to prepare for this important milestone.
 We emphasise physical attendance and networking in these courses.
-Two retirement courses were held during the year.